leiyangleon/Geogrid/README.md

 <img src="figures/optical_opt.png" width="50%">

 ***Test area and dataset: optical image over Greenland (to the north of the Jakobshavn glacier) where the red rectangle marks boundary of the Landsat-8 image pair (20170708-20170724).
-Input files in this test scenario consist of the Digital Elevation Model (DEM), local surface slope maps (in both x- and y-direction) and coarse motion velocity maps (in both x- and y-direction) over the entire Greenland, where all maps share the same geographic-coordinate grid with 240-m spacing and spatial reference system with EPSG code 3413 (a.k.a WGS 84 / NSIDC Sea Ice Polar Stereographic North).***
+Input files in this test scenario consist of the Digital Elevation Model (DEM), local surface slope maps (in both x- and y-direction) and motion velocity maps (in both x- and y-direction) over the entire Greenland, where all maps share the same geographic-coordinate grid with 240-m spacing and spatial reference system with EPSG code 3413 (a.k.a WGS 84 / NSIDC Sea Ice Polar Stereographic North).***

 <img src="figures/geogrid_opt.png" width="100%">

-***Output of "Geogrid" module: (a) horizontal pixel index at each grid point, (b) vertical pixel index at each grid point, (c) horizontal coarse displacement at each grid point, (d) vertical coarse displacement at each grid point.
+***Output of "Geogrid" module: (a) horizontal pixel index at each grid point, (b) vertical pixel index at each grid point, (c) horizontal pixel displacement at each grid point, (d) vertical pixel displacement at each grid point.
 Note: only the portion of the grid overlapping with the optical image pair has been extracted and shown.***

 This is obtained by implementing the following command line: